isabella232/apprendasmoketests/ApprendaAPIClient/AccountPortalSwagger/csharp-client/docs/SecurablesApi.md

 <a name="apiv1applicationversionsapplicationversionkeysecurablesget"></a>
 # **ApiV1ApplicationVersionsApplicationVersionKeySecurablesGet**
-> InlineResponse2002 ApiV1ApplicationVersionsApplicationVersionKeySecurablesGet (string applicationVersionKey)
+> UnpagedResourceBaseSecurable ApiV1ApplicationVersionsApplicationVersionKeySecurablesGet (string applicationVersionKey)

 Get all securables for an application version